A Closer Look at the Flange Heater

 Structure

-The structure of a flange heater is and immersion heater and exceedingly simple and consists of a few key components.
+The structure of a flange heater is and immersion heater and exceedingly simple, efficient and consists of a few key components.
 The primary component is the hairpin-shaped electrical resistance element.
 Some of the industrial grade and heavy duty flange heaters comprise of a bunch of tubular elements huddled together into an almost cylindrical formation, kept in place due to the second key component of its structure: the flange.
 The component, from which the heater draws its name, is a kind of ridge that’s responsible for ensuring the structural integrity of the heater and allowing it to be attached securely to the side of the tank or container.
 Its structure allows for direct immersion into the liquid.
 And this makes the flange heater ideal for direct application of heat to the liquid, minimizing heat losses to a considerable extent.
 Some industrial varieties of the flange heater also include temperature-regulation mechanisms and some of the additional elements that come along with it.
 One of those elements include the thermowell – a kind of tubular structure designed to provide protection to the temperature sensors which are primarily responsible for recording the readings allowing the operator to maintain the desired temperature.
 Other protective measures include a high limit sensor to prevent over-heating of liquids and, more importantly, the integrity of the flange heater.

 Industrial-grade alloys